Since its makeover in 2013, The Entertainment Grounds has lived up to its new name, putting entertainment front and centre on the Coast.

 As the Coast’s answer to Rosehill or Randwick, the best part is that locals needn’t travel into town for a punt and some trackside fun.

-There are around 25 race days every year and in line with the traditional racing calendar, The Entertainment Grounds come alive in spring and autumn for the seasonal racing carnivals including big outings for the Melbourne Cup, Anzac Day and their annual ‘Twas the month before Christmas Race Day (on November 24 this year).
+There are around 25 race days every year and in line with the traditional racing calendar, The Entertainment Grounds come alive in spring and autumn for the seasonal racing carnivals including big outings for the Melbourne Cup, Anzac Day and their annual ‘Twas the month before Christmas Race Day in late November.

 This year, The Entertainment Grounds is also making Gosford a summer racing hot spot with the region’s very own Central Coast Carnival.